you-n-g/navigate-note.nvim/README.md

 <!-- Add demo content here -->
     A demo showcasing how to use the plugin will be available soon.
 If you're eager to try it out, simply press `<m-h>` (for example, `alt+h`) to launch the plugin.

+### Features & Usage
+- Nav Mode
+  - `<m-cr>` to open the file under the cursor
+- Tab jumping
+  - Tab Floating Preview
+- Fast navigating
+- Peeking mode:
+  - 💡 When using `<c-a>` and `<c-x>` to change the line number in peeking mode, this feature, which might initially seem hard to find useful, can actually provide you with an amazing experience.

 ## Advanced Setup
 ```lua
 -- Lazy.nvim